 Ready to expand your soup repertoire?
 Here are some more savory soup recipes to tickle your taste buds:

-Two bowls of roasted butternut squash topped with feta crisps.
+Two bowl of roasted butternut squash soup topped with feta crisps.

 Roasted Butternut Squash Soup Recipe